rsquaredacademy/xplorerr/README.md

 ## Usage

-There are six apps in xplorerr which can be launched using `launch_app_*` prefix (easy tab completion).
+There are five apps in xplorerr which can be launched using `launch_app_*` prefix (easy tab completion).

 ### Descriptive Statistics